Your Odor Control Experts, Joplin, Carthage, Neosho, MO 417-291-1172

 What is ozone?

-Ozone, (O3), sometimes called "activated oxygen", contains three atoms of oxygen rather than the two atoms in the air we normally breathe.
-Ozone is one of the most powerful sterilizers in the world and can destroy virtually all biological based odors as well as bacteria, viruses, mold and mold spores.
-It has been used for many years in water treatment facilities throughout the world.
+Ozone, (O3), often called “activated oxygen”, is made up of three atoms of oxygen rather than the two atoms in the air we normally breathe.
+Ozone is an extremely powerful sterilizer that can destroy virtually all biological based odors as well as kill bacteria, viruses, mold and mold spores.
+It is commonly used in water treatment facilities throughout the world to kill dangerous pathogens in public water supplies.

 How does ozone eliminate odor?

-The third oxygen atom of ozone is extremely reactive.
+The third oxygen atom in ozone is very reactive.
 This atom readily attaches itself to other organic molecules.
 When contaminants such as odors, bacteria or viruses make contact with ozone, their chemical structure is oxidized.
 This breakdown in their structure kills bacteria and viruses and breakdowns biological odorous compounds.
-Ozone reverts back to oxygen after a very short period of time.
+Ozone reverts back to O2 oxygen after a short period of time.
 This makes it a very environmentally friendly oxidant.

 How long does the ozone last?